Number Of Protons Neutrons And Electrons In Oxygen

 Electrons: Governing Chemical Behavior

 Electrons, negatively charged particles, orbit the nucleus in distinct energy levels or shells.
 Oxygen has 8 electrons, which are arranged to balance the positive charge of the 8 protons in the nucleus.
 The arrangement of these electrons dictates how oxygen interacts with other atoms.
 The first electron shell, closest to the nucleus, can hold up to 2 electrons.
-The second shell, which contains the remaining 6 electrons in oxygen, can hold up to 8 electrons.
+Practically speaking, the second shell, which contains the remaining 6 electrons in oxygen, can hold up to 8 electrons.
 This outer shell, also known as the valence shell, is crucial for chemical bonding.

 Comprehensive Overview of Oxygen's Atomic Properties